-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Head of School as soon as possible.
-If the concerns/allegations are about the Head of School, speak to the chair of governors.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
+If the concerns/allegations are about the headteacher, speak to the chair of governors.

-The Head of School/chair of governors will then follow the procedures set out in appendix 3, if appropriate.
+The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.

-Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the Head of School, report it directly to the local authority designated officer (LADO).
+Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the headteacher, report it directly to the local authority designated officer (LADO).